Bus transport in the United Kingdom: Regulation

 Today, bus service provision for public transport in the UK is regulated in a variety of ways.
 Bus transport in London is regulated by Transport for London.
 Bus transport in some large conurbations is regulated by Passenger Transport Executives.
 Bus transport elsewhere in the country must meet the requirements of the local Traffic Commissioner, and run to their registered service.
 Under the free market, the barriers to entry into public bus service operation is aimed to be as low as possible.

 Operators of service buses and coaches (PSVs) must hold an operating licence (an 'O' licence).
-Under an O licence, operators are registered with the Vehicle and Operator Services Agency (VOSA) under a company name, and if applicable, any trading names, and are allocated a maximum fleet size allowed to be stored at nominated operating centres.
+Under an O licence, operators are registered with the Office of the Traffic Commissioner under a company name, and if applicable, any trading names, and are allocated a maximum fleet size allowed to be stored at nominated operating centres.
 An O licence is required for each of the 8 national Traffic Areas in which an operator has an operating centre.
 Reducing the vehicle allocation on, or revoking, an O licence can occur if an operator is found to be operating in contravention of any laws or regulations.

 In Northern Ireland, coach, bus (and rail) services remain state-owned and are provided by Translink.

 Using the example of bus passenger growth seen in London under the changes made by Transport for London, several parties have advocated a return to increased regulation of bus services along the London model.

 The Transport Act 2000 made certain provisions for increased cooperation between local authorities and bus operators to take measures to improve services, such cooperation was previously barred under competition law.
 Under the act, Quality Bus Partnerships were enabled, although this had limited success.
 In Sheffield the first Statutory Quality Partnership was introduced along the Barnsley Road corridor, shortly followed in Barnsley with a Partnership introduced covering the A61 (north) and the new Barnsley Interchange.
 In Cardiff, the Statutory Quality Bus Partnership has also been used, with the introduction of new buses on Cardiff Bus routes.
 The Act also included measures allowing the registration of variable route services, as demand responsive transport.

 In 2004, regulations were amended to further allow fully flexible demand responsive transport bus services.

-Changes to regulations regarding bus operation are proposed in the 2007 Local Transport Bill.
+Bus industry composition

-Operating companies
+Almost all bus operating companies are owned in the private sector.
+Some are operated as community-based or not for profit entities, or as local authority arms length companies, as municipal bus companies.
+There are thousands of independent bus companies; some are still family-owned.
+These companies often deliver contract work such as private hire, or deliver council-supported bus services.

-While most bus operating companies are private, some are operated as community based or not for profit entities, or as local authority arms length companies, as municipal bus companies.
+The largest bus operator groups in Great Britain are: